sreerammarimuthu/social-media-ETL-with-apache-pig/README.md

 # Social-Media ETL with Apache Pig

 A structured Apache Pig ETL project for handling big data from social-media with supplementary Jupyter notebook-scripts for timestamp calculation.
 Demonstrates end-to-end big-data ingestion, transformation, and analysis workflows.

+## Contents
 This repository contains:

 1. **Pig Queries** (`pig/`):
    - Modular Pig Latin scripts (`Task_A` → `Task_H`) that load CSVs, filter and aggregate user/page data, join datasets, and output results.
 Stored them in respective folder as .txt files.